erikanfox/YouTube-8m-Classification/README.md

 5) Preprocess/divide the data using the following files:

-6) Run models using the folling files:
+6) Run models using the following files:
 7) Analyze results using the following files: `metrics.ipynb`, `test_results.ipynb`